aberhamm/cabernai-web/apps/ui/README.md

 ### Environment variables

+**🎯 Unified Environment Approach (Recommended):** Both development and production use the root `.env` file!
+Copy `../../.env.example` to `../../.env` and configure it.
+This approach ensures consistency between development and production environments.

+**Legacy Development (App-specific):** This approach is deprecated.
+Use the unified root `.env` approach instead (see main README.md).

-**For Production Deployment:** Use the unified environment approach via `scripts/deploy/env-generator.sh` from the project root.
-This creates a single comprehensive `.env` file that automatically loads into both Strapi and UI containers.
+**Production Deployment:** Use `scripts/deploy/env-generator.sh` from the project root to create the unified `.env` file.
 See [README-DEPLOYMENT.md](../../README-DEPLOYMENT.md) for complete deployment guide.

-**For Local Development:** Copy & rename `.env.local.example` to `.env.local` in this directory and fill or update the values.

 ### Run locally in dev mode (with hot-reloading)